 However, cats are not new to the National Trust, there’s even an entire book about them.
-In fact, Lord Roscoe joins a host of well-known guard cats in London, including Larry who lives at 10 Downing Street and Palmerston who resides in the neighbouring Foreign and Commonwealth Office.
+In fact, Lord Roscoe, the National Trust guard cat, joins a host of well-known guard cats in London, including Larry who lives at 10 Downing Street and Palmerston who resides in the neighbouring Foreign and Commonwealth Office.

 Fri Apr 9 2021